 RTAM will annually budget for bursaries for four Indigenous student(s) attending The University College of the North with two of the bursaries allocated to tradespersons.

-Acknowledgement of Longevity (New 2021)
+15.05 Acknowledgement of Longevity

 RTAM shall acknowledge, with an appropriate gift, members who reach the age of 100 and 110 years.

-Gifts and Conflict of Interest Policy (New 2021)
+15.06 Gifts and Conflict of Interest Policy

 The Retired Teachers’ Association of Manitoba is permitted to receive corporate gifts which will benefit RTAM Members.